apache/druid/docs/configuration/index.md

 #### Cassandra deep storage

 This deep storage is used to interface with Cassandra.
-Note that the `druid-cassandra-storage` extension must be loaded.
+You must load the `druid-cassandra-storage` extension.

 |Property|Description|Default|
 |--------|-----------|-------|